-At Great Outdoor Provision Co. we celebrate Land Trust Day the 1st Saturday in June.
-On this day, 5% of our sales are donated to protect the wild places we love and the organizations that advocate for inclusion in outdoor recreation for all.
-Please join us on Saturday, June 6, in support of open space and open minds across NC & VA.
+We established Land Trust Day in 1992 to celebrate the value of “muscle powered” trails and for 30 years we have donated a percentage of sales from the 1st Saturday in June to protect the wild places we love.
+These funds, made possible by your purchases from our local shops, go to organizations that advocate for both open space and the inclusion in outdoor recreation for all.
+Please join us in support of open space and open minds across NC & VA.

 What is a Land Trust?